Get tips on how to set the canvas size in Cricut Design Space, plus learn how to change the material size.

 You can make it full screen or just drag the sides of the window to make it bigger.
 (I’m on a Mac, so the options might be slightly different on Windows.)

 Most Cricut machines cut up to 12″ wide materials.
 Since most vinyl comes in 12″ wide rolls, make sure that your vinyl design does not go past the 12″ mark.
-(For best results, you actually want it a bit smaller than that.)
+(For best results, you actually want it about 1/2″ smaller than that.)

 Felt typically comes in 9 x 12″ sheets, so if you are cutting felt, make sure that you stay within those boundaries.